Make Online Security Easier with Ninety

 Using MFA means you need to give Ninety your cell phone number – but don't worry, you won't be getting any random late-night texts ("you up?") from us.

-There are many other forms of MFA, ranging from apps utilizing fingerprint-sensing on your phone to dedicated apps that generate numbers (such as Google Authenticator).
-No matter what type of MFA the website uses, activating it is absolutely in your best interest.
+Many other forms of MFA exist, ranging from fingerprint-sensing on your phone to dedicated apps that generate numbers (such as Google Authenticator).
+No matter what type of MFA the website uses, activating it is in your best interest.

 Another way to utilize MFA is by logging in with a social account, which leads nicely into a similar habit.